High-Reliability Care: Team-Based Neonatal Simulation for Patient Safety

-The Use of Progressive Simulation to Aid in the Development of Clinical Judgment in Prelicensure Nursing Students
+[Webinar On-Demand] The Use of Progressive Simulation to Aid in the Development of Clinical Judgment in Prelicensure Nursing Students

-Join us on January 22 at 2:30 PM Eastern Time for a webinar with simulation experts from the University of Arkansas – Fort Smith.
-This presentation highlights the need for progressive simulation, an instructional approach that sequences simulation scenarios with increasing complexity.
+Join simulation experts from the University of Arkansas – Fort Smith for a presentation highlighting the need for progressive simulation, an instructional approach that sequences scenarios with increasing complexity.
 In high-risk obstetric settings, this method helps strengthen clinical judgment among prelicensure nursing students, especially as the demand for practice-ready graduates continues to grow.
 Attendees will learn how to implement progressive simulation scenarios in their own program, demonstrating its effectiveness in training prelicensure nurses.
-Don’t miss this chance to walk away with practical strategies you can apply to your own program—register now!
+Don’t miss this chance to walk away with practical strategies you can apply to your own program.
+Request access!

 [Webinar On-Demand] Cut Costs, Not Fidelity: Smarter Simulation with Repurposed Supplies